awstringer1/semibmd/README.md

 ```

 ![](README_files/figure-gfm/summary_plot-1.png)<!-- -->

+The `summary` method just appends the estimated BMD(L) onto the summary
+from the dose-response model.
+The `plot` method just adds vertical lines
+to the plotted `scam/gam` at the BMD and BMDL.

 For more detailed access, you can get the actual fitted model using
 `get_model(mod)` and the estimated BMD(L) using `get_bmd(mod)`.